TUW-GEO/ReconOri/README.md

 All states are indicated graphically.
 Use the buttons above the map view to control if aerials with the respective state shall be shown or not.

-## Installation on Windows
+## Installation

 Tested with QGIS 3.34 LTR on Windows, installed with the *standalone installer (MSI)*.
-Should work with newer releases.
+Should work with newer releases, and on other platforms.

 ### Optional Dependencies